iPaper/ipaper.github.io/pages/integration--shop-integration.md

 ## Export Format

 We include the name, description, price, product ID and amount, as selected in the catalog.
 We also include a reference to the Flipbook that sent the data - this can be useful to determine the origin Flipbook of a shop export.
+Shop variants exported this way will have the same format.
 Sample xml:

 ```xml
 <shop paper="/Products/Cocacola/">